 The nine islands themselves are Corvo and Flores to the west, Faial, Graciosa, Pico, São Jorge, and Terceira in the centre; and São Miguel and Santa Maria in the east.
 São Miguel is the largest and most populous island, and it's also home to the archipelago's largest city Ponta Delgada, but each of the islands has its own charm, and the range of scenery makes them perfect for hopping and hiking.

 What’s more, each island is home to a network of well-developed hiking trails, with many marked routes and fantastic resources online promoting those hiking routes around the Azores.
-Of course, make sure you get more detailed route information for any hike you do decide to take on before setting off on the route.
+Of course, this guide is designed to inspire, but not to help you navigate on the trails themselves.
+Make sure you get more detailed route information for any hike you do decide to take on before setting off on the route.

 1. Hike to Pico da Vara